ApexRMS/wisdm/docs/_scenarios/section5.md

 The **GLM** *Datasheet* contains information about the Generalized Linear Model (GLM) algorithm options.

 ### **Select Best Predictors**
-Determines whether to the GLM should use internal statistical methods to determine which predictors are significant to the model and  remove predictors that are unimportant for the *Scenario* ("Yes").
+Determines whether to the GLM should use internal statistical methods to determine which predictors are significant to the model and  remove predictors that are unimportant for the *Scenario*.
 If *Select Best Predictors* is set to "No", the GLM will use all predictors offered to it.

 <div class=indentation>
     <i>Default:</i> No.